Last updated on December 22, 2022.

-In this webinar, Mathew and BlueCat’s very own Jim Williams discuss how some folks in IT are ignoring DNS at their own peril.
-Mathew believes that an organization that leverages DNS will lead to success.
-Can you relate to the following points below?
+In this webinar, “A Busy IT Executive’s Guide to Leveraging DNS” Chase discusses how some in IT are ignoring DNS at their own peril.
+Chase believes that an organization that leverages DNS will lead to success.

 1. Your organization only focuses on DNS when there’s an issue

 While this isn’t advisable, it’s somewhat understandable.
 A couple of decades ago, working with DNS used to involve a conscious effort and a strong understanding of BIND.
 Nowadays, if you have Active Directory, you probably have Microsoft’s DNS as a by-product – simple as that.
-However, this new mentality of DNS being a “given” often leads to neglect, and organizations only pay attention to it when there’s a server issue.
+However, this new mentality of DNS being a given often leads to neglect, and organizations only pay attention to it when there’s an issue.

-By focusing solely on DNS when a problem arises, there is a whole host of power that isn’t being harnessed – especially when the DNS is running on a disparate system.
+By focusing solely on DNS when a problem arises, there is a whole host of power that isn’t being harnessed – especially when DNS is running on a disparate system.
 How is DNS powerful?
-Isn’t it simply the Domain Name System, that takes care of IP addresses and stuff?
+Isn’t it simply the Domain Name System that takes care of IP addresses?
 Nope.
-And an organization without a strong DNS – like Enterprise DNS – is missing out, because...
+And an organization without a strong DNS – like Adaptive DNS – is missing out, because…

 2. Your DNS problems are holding you back